ronakkkk/best_regression_model/README.md

 Pypi Library Link: https://pypi.org/project/bestregressionmodel/0.1.0/

 Best Regression Model is used for supervised learning techniques where the target data is in continous form.
-It selects the best model from the nine regression model based on the Root Mean Square Value (RMSE).
+It selects the best model from the eight regression model based on the Root Mean Square Value (RMSE).

-The seven regression model used in the given library are:
+The eight regression model used in the given library are:

 1. Linear Regression
 2. Ridge Regression
 3. Lasso Regression
 4. ElasticNet Regression
-5. Poisson Regression
-6. Random Forest Regression
+5. Random Forest Regression
-7. Support Vector Regression
+6. Support Vector Regression
-8. Extra Trees Regression
+7. Extra Trees Regression
-9. Decision Tree Regression
+8. Decision Tree Regression

 #### User installation